Reporting and policy

 Creating value in a sustainable way

-SSE’s Sustainability Report 2018 discloses information on the most material economic, social and environmental impacts SSE's business activities have on the world outside it.
+SSE’s Sustainability Report 2018 discloses information on the most material economic, social and environmental impacts SSE's business activities had on the world outside it over 2017/18.
 Designed to be the sister document to the Annual Report 2018, it demonstrates the way SSE creates value for shareholders and society in a sustainable way.

 SSE encourages and welcomes feedback on its sustainability strategy, priorities and performance.
 Please email email@example.com with any comments.

 Below you can find SSE’s sustainability reports which disclose information and performance around its most material social, environmental and economic impacts.

 Sustainability Report 2018 (PDF)

 Half-year Sustainability Statement 2017 (PDF)

 Sustainability Report 2017 (PDF)